 The South African National Editors’ Forum (Sanef) is a non-profit organisation whose members are editors, senior journalists and journalism trainers from all areas of the South African media.
 We are committed to championing South Africa’s hard-won freedom of expression and promoting quality, ethics and diversity in the South African media.

 Sanef’s chief aim is to be a representative and credible voice of journalism in society, to facilitate diversity in newsrooms and reporting, enable a culture of real debate and promote free and independent journalism of the highest standard.
-In addition, Sanef stands in defence of media freedom.
+In addition, Sanef defends media freedom.
 We campaign for the elimination of legislation and commercial pressures that restrict media while also supporting the establishment of editors’ forums in the region and the continent.

 To be a resource and catalyst for achievement of its vision through debate and action programmes.

 Our values are integrity, tolerance, accountability and the public interest.